ChicagoTenants/chicagotenants.org/README.md

 - With `es.md `, `es` defines the URL as `my-website.org/es`.
 - Inside the file, `language-name: Español` sets the language's display name as `Español`.
 - `language-code: es_LA` helps search engines recognize the page's language.
+- `translated-site-name` and `translated-site-description` show up in search results.
 - The list of languages is automatically populated by the files inside  `_translations`.